Dave's Travel Pages

 Visitors to the Island of Patmos can be divided into two categories.
 The first, are the cruise ship visitors who I've already mentioned.
 The second, are holiday makers intending to stay for week or two week periods.

-I visited Patmos in June, before the tourist numbers had built up.
-There were few families on holiday, and most people seemed to be northern European couples in their 40s or older.
+I've visited Patmos twice now – one year in June, and another year in the first half of July.
+On both occasions, the tourist numbers hadn't really built up.
+There were a few families on holiday, and most people seemed to be northern European couples in their 40s or older.

-Even on the popular beaches there were empty sunbeds when I visited.
+Even on the popular beaches in Patmos there were empty sunbeds when I visited.
 I bet that's a lot different in August!

 Sunbeds on one of the beautiful Patmos beaches